project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

 ### Adding Content to Book

-You can add various elements in the book like units/chapters, heading details, DIAL codes, and resources.
+You can add various elements in the book like units or chapters, heading details, DIAL codes, and resources.
 <table>
   <tr>
     <th style="width:35%;">Step</th>
     <th style="width:65%;">Screen</th>
   </tr>
   <tr><td>1.
-To start adding chapters to the book click <b>New Child</b> node, on the left navigation pane.
+Click <b>New Child</b> node, on the left navigation pane to add chapter or unit
     <br>2.
-A unit is added to the Table of Contents pane and the heading details are displayed on the action pane.
+A unit is added to the left pane and the corresponding heading details are displayed on the action pane.
 For details on child node, sibling node, refer <a href="features-documentation/treestructure_toc" target="_blank">Exploring ToC Structure</a>
     <br>
     </td>
     <td><img src="pages/features-documentation/images/book/adding_child.png"> </td>